 Even more worrisome, there are plenty of doctors who may appear to have valid board certification, but who do not possess the important training in plastic surgery you should expect.
 Some doctors, even ones who might be board certified in other medical specialties such as OB/GYN, family practice, or general surgery, may have achieved “certificates” in cosmetic surgery from training courses that are sometimes as short as a weekend.
 It can be very confusing to the consumer.
 Unfortunately, the law does not protect consumers against doctors who do not have the proper training, so it is up to you to do your homework.
 When interviewing surgeons, ask them if they are board certified.
 If they are, then by which board and in which specialty.
 You deserve to know the credentials of your surgeon.

-Drs.
-Janssen and Doubek perform the majority of their surgeries at the Theda Clark Surgery Center, located in the same building as Fox Valley Plastic Surgery in Oshkosh, Wisconsin.
+Although there is a choice of surgical facilities, Drs.
+Janssen and Doubek prefer to perform the majority of their surgeries at the Theda Clark Surgery Center (TCSC), located in the same building as Fox Valley Plastic Surgery in Oshkosh, Wisconsin.
+More information on our choice is available here.
 The clinical team members of the Theda Clark Surgery Center each have a minimum of 15 years perioperative experience.
 They maintain the highest patient care standards per Joint Commission, Association of PeriOperative Registered Nurses (AORN), Assocation for Advancement of Medical Instrumentation (AAMI) and American Society of PeriAnesthesia (ASPAN).
 Their post-op recovery care indicators exceed national standards, and they have a 98 percent patient satisfaction rating.
 You can be assured of getting the best possible care when you have your surgery with Fox Valley Plastic Surgery.

 Read about Amanda’s experience with her breast reconstruction and other real patient stories in the Real Patient Stories section of our website.
 No one, especially someone in her 20’s, expects to get breast cancer.
 When it happened to Amanda, she took control and made a full recovery.
 She became an advocate for breast cancer awareness and educates women on the importance of mammograms.